 LoginPort specifies a port on which EZproxy should listen for incoming login, menu, and administration requests using http.
 The first LoginPort directive establishes the port that EZproxy will use when generating URLs that point to itself using http.
 Subsequent LoginPort directives establish additional ports on which EZproxy should listen for http requests.

 By default, EZproxy listens on all IP interfaces.
 If the Interface directive is employed before LoginPort, then EZproxy will only attempt to listen on the specified interface and port.

-On Linux and Solaris, if port is below 1024 and -Virtual is not specified, then EZproxy must be started by the root user.
+On Linux, if port is below 1024 and -Virtual is not specified, then EZproxy must be started by the root user.
 In this instance, the RunAs directive can be used to direct EZproxy to change to a different user account once listening has been established on the specified port(s).

 LoginPort [-Virtual] port

 Configure EZproxy to listen on the standard http web server port 80.

 Migrate an existing EZproxy server with URLs that point to port 2048 to start using port 80.
 The sequence of LoginPort directives is crucial, as EZproxy will generate any URLs that points to itself based on the first LoginPort directive.

 Migrate an existing EZproxy server with URLs that point to port 2048 to start using port 80 on a server that already has an existing web server that already uses port 80.
 In this scenario, a second IP address is added to the server (192.168.1.5 in this example).
 Refer to separate technical notes regarding adding additional IP addresses to existing servers for more information on this configuration.

 Interface 192.168.1.5 LoginPort 80 Interface Any LoginPort 2048

 Direct EZproxy to act as though it is listening on port 80, but actually listen on port 8080.
 This configuration only works if a firewall is performing network address translation of external port 80 internal port 8080.